-A TOWN'S meeting was held at Liverpool last week for the purpose of hearing a report from the committee appointed a year or two ago as to the progress of a scheme for establishing a University College in Liverpool.
-The report showed that in spite of bad times a very gratifying readiness had been exhibited on the part of a number of the leading residents of Liverpool to contribute to the necessary funds, several of whom had promised sums of 10,000/. each for the endowment of different chairs.
-The Earl of Derby had also promised a similar sum, the result being that 80,000/. was already insured.
-The colthe result being that so, occ. was includy innon-sectarian, and lege is to be upon the broadest basis, being non-sectarian, and offering no disabilities of any kind to intending students.
+A TOWN's meeting was held at Liverpool last week for the purpose of hearing a report from the committee appointed a year or two ago as to the progress of a scheme for establishing a University College in Liverpool.
+The report showed that in spite of bad times a very gratifying readiness had been exhibited on the part of a number of the leading residents of Liverpool to contribute to the necessary funds, several of whom had promised sums of 10,0001. each for the endowment of different chairs.
+The Earl of Derby had also promised a similar sum, the result being that 80,000% was already insured.
+The college is to be upon the broadest basis, being non-sectarian, and offering no disabilities of any kind to intending students.
 A resolution was moved thanking donors to the fund, pledging the meeting to the furtherance of the scheme, and recommending that the different classes and businesses of the town should form themselves into committees for the purpose of canvassing.

-IN reply to a question by Sir J. Lawrence on Monday as to the embarrassed position of the United College of St. Andrews, Sir W. Harcourt stated that the Government would consider the report during the recess, with a view to making some proposal early next session.
+In reply to a question by Sir J. Lawrence on Monday as to the embarrassed position of the United College of St. Andrews, Sir W. Harcourt stated that the Government would consider the report during the recess, with a view to making some proposal early next session.